Liam-Horne/download_images_function/README.md

 # IMPORTANT NOTES

-You need to load the package "data.table" for this function to work. install.packages("data.table") library(data.table)
+This function depends on "data.table" and "httr".
+These dependencies are installed by the download_images function, but you will still have to install "data.table" if you want to run the code to change column names in the download_images example script.

+install.packages("data.table")

+library(data.table)

 The 'dat' data table MUST HAVE 3 columns named "location", "image_url", and "image_id" for the columns containing the camera location names, image URLs, and image IDs, respectively.
-This can be done using the 'setnames' function in data.table - see the download_images example script.
+This can be done using the 'setnames' function in "data.table" - see the download_images example script.

 Any of these characters \ / : * ? " < > | in the "location" or "image_id" columns will cause errors and are therefore automatically replaced with "_"